soheilbr82/BluegrassWorkingMemory/README.md

-2. Install <p style='color:red'>pylsl</p> for recording labstreaminglayer (LSL) streams.
+2. Install pylsl for recording labstreaminglayer (LSL) streams.
 LSL is a gold-standard for synchronous neurophysiological data collection and this platform is designed in a way that supports data collection using LSL protocol.
 Using LSL at the core of the setup makes it universal and vendor-independent.

-Assuming installation of PsychoPy in default route, you can install <font color="red">pylsl</font> using this command:
+Assuming installation of PsychoPy in default route, you can install pylsl using this command:
 ```windows
 C:\Program Files (x86)\PsychoPy3>python -m pip install pylsl
 ```

-3. Install <font color="red">(win)pexpect</font> for seamlessly start and stop LSL data recording.
+3. Install (win)pexpect for seamlessly start and stop LSL data recording.
 LabRecorder collects neurophysiological signal streams in LSL seamlessly in the background.
-We need <font color="red">(win)pexpect</font> library to call LabRecorder.
+We need (win)pexpect library to call LabRecorder.

 You may need administrator privilege for installing the package.
-Assuming installation of PsychoPy in default route, you can install <font color="red">(win)pexpect</font> using this command:
+Assuming installation of PsychoPy in default route, you can install (win)pexpect using this command:
 ```windows
 C:\Program Files (x86)\PsychoPy3>python -m pip install winpexpect
 ```

-4. Install <font color="red">xlrd</font> for reading stimuli excel file.
+4. Install xlrd for reading stimuli excel file.
 The setup presented a pseudo-random sequence of stimuli to the participants.
 The specifics of the stimuli is coded in multiple excel files.
-The setup requires <font color="red">xlrd</font> python library to call and access to the excel files.
+The setup requires xlrd python library to call and access to the excel files.

 You may need administrator privilege for installing the package.
-Assuming installation of PsychoPy in default route, you can install <font color="red">xlrd</font> using this command:
+Assuming installation of PsychoPy in default route, you can install xlrd using this command:
 ```windows
 C:\Program Files (x86)\PsychoPy3>python -m pip install xlrd
 ```